Logo of the The Poor Swiss

 First, you should not feel bad about it.
 Many people in Switzerland are falling for life insurance 3a.
 I have a life insurance 3a.
 I am not proud of it, but I consider it a learning opportunity.

-Why did I take life insurance 3a?
+Why did I take out life insurance 3a?
 An insurance advisor convinced me, and I did not know any better.
 Most people in Switzerland do not have the necessary financial education to understand how bad these products are.
 And most people in Switzerland trust advisors, banks, and insurance companies.

 Banks, advisors, and insurance companies push these products because life insurance 3a is very lucrative.
 But life insurance 3a is not lucrative for its users.